-The Banking Ombudsman Scheme is an expeditious and inexpensive forum for bank customers for resolution of complaints relating to certain services rendered by banks.
+The Banking Ombudsman Scheme is an expeditious and inexpensive forum for bank customers for the resolution of complaints relating to certain services rendered by banks.
 The Banking Ombudsman Scheme is introduced under Section 35 A of the Banking Regulation Act, 1949 by RBI with effect from 1995.

 Who is a Banking Ombudsman?

 The Banking Ombudsman is a senior official appointed by the Reserve Bank of India to redress customer complaints against deficiency in certain banking services covered under the grounds of complaint specified under Clause 8 of the Banking Ombudsman Scheme 2006.
-As on date, twenty Banking Ombudsmen have been appointed with their offices located mostly in state capitals.
+As of date, twenty Banking Ombudsmen have been appointed with their offices located mostly in state capitals.
 The addresses and contact details of the Banking Ombudsman offices have been provided under Annex I of the Scheme.
-All Scheduled Commercial Banks, Regional Rural Banks and Scheduled Primary Co-operative Banks are covered under the Scheme.
+All Scheduled Commercial Banks, Regional Rural Banks, and Scheduled Primary Co-operative Banks are covered under the Scheme.

 The Banking Ombudsman can receive and consider any complaint relating to the following deficiency in banking services:

-- Non-payment or inordinate delay in the payment or collection of cheques, drafts, bills etc.;
+- Non-payment or inordinate delay in the payment or collection of cheques, drafts, bills, etc.;

 - Non-acceptance, without sufficient cause, of small denomination notes tendered for any purpose, and for charging of commission in respect thereof;

-- Non-acceptance, without sufficient cause, of coins tendered and for charging of commission in respect thereof;
+- Non-acceptance, without sufficient cause, of coins, tendered and for charging of commission in respect thereof;

 - Non-payment or delay in payment of inward remittances ;

-- Failure to issue or delay in issue of drafts, pay orders or bankers’ cheques;
+- Failure to issue or delay in issue of drafts, pay orders, or bankers’ cheques;

 - Non-adherence to prescribed working hours ;